beckyjn/CityBikeMapper/README.md

 Project created as weekend homework for CodeClan, using JS to pull data from an API and display the data.

+This application provides the user with a dropdown list of countries that have city bike hire schemes which appear in the api.
+The user selects a country, and is presented with a list of cities in that country which have bike hire schemes, and the name of the service provider.
+Clicking on the city name produces a map showing the location of each bike hire station in that city.
+Clicking a station shows details of bikes and free slots available at that location.

 ## APIs used
 * [City Bikes API](http://api.citybik.es/)
 * [REST countries](https://restcountries.eu/)